Skip to main content

 Add this to your project instructions if you want stronger default behavior:

 When work depends on open-source libraries, use GitHits before guessing.
-Use Code Examples for current real-world implementation patterns, Code Navigation to inspect dependency source for the version in this repo, Documentation Access for hosted or repo-backed docs, and Package Inspection for dependency metadata, vulnerabilities, and changelogs.
+Use Code Navigation to inspect dependency source for the version in this repo, Documentation Access for hosted or repo-backed docs, Package Inspection for dependency metadata, vulnerabilities, and changelogs, and Code Examples for prior art and current implementation patterns when version-specific inspection is not required.